 Navigating from the PLP (Search results or Category/Brand Pages) to PDP pages is the most important navigation element of the complete consumer journey.
 For each purchase made, an average user navigates to 8.8 PDP pages.
 Even a minor page slowdown in such high frequency can have a large detrimental impact on the user experience.
 Here are some things you can follow to ensure a perfect PLP to PDP User experience:

-Ensure caching is appropriately configured.
-This means caching generic page data and also not caching any user-specific data points.
+- Ensure caching is appropriately configured.
+This means caching generic page data and not caching user-specific data points.
 (Checkout our guide on Caching for more details)

 Home Page usually is the first interaction a user has with the website.
 Ensuring a great start to the journey is key to providing a happy user flow through to the checkout & order placement.
 Following are some of the things you can follow to ensure a great Home Page experience: